wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.7 =
+* Archive and home page ads now fully supported with the same controls as ads for single posts/pages.
+* Category, tag and author restrictions for top, random and bottom ads.

 = 0.9.6.6 =
 * Widgets can be conditionally included on pages by category, tag, and author.